Dan131O/Portfolio/README.md

 # Welcome to my Portfolio!

-This portfolio contains a collection of coding projects that demonstrate a portion of my programming and data-related skills.
+This portfolio contains a collection of coding projects that demonstrate a part of my broader programming and data-related expertise.

 The projects are listed below.